-The pandemic has fast tracked digital transformation for many businesses that now find themselves in a predominantly online environment.
-The proliferation of new technologies that enable agility and flexibility has left many businesses wondering how they can reap the benefits without racking up exorbitant costs.
-So, what are the key cost elements of cloud storage and how do companies mitigate unwanted costs?
+Digital transformation has been fast-tracked by the COVID-19 pandemic, meaning that many businesses now find themselves in a predominantly online environment.
+With the proliferation of new technologies that enable agility and flexibility, a large number of businesses have been left wondering how they can reap the benefits of a more online world without racking up exorbitant costs.

-Indeed, there are many factors to consider that affect not only cost, but also reputation and data integrity.
-Business must therefore have an understanding of their data and its purpose, when building a storage strategy:
+In turn, they need to consider the financial and reputational impact on their organizations from data losses or breaches.
+There are many factors to consider that affect not only cost, but also reputation and data integrity.
+Businesses therefore must have an understanding of their data and its purpose, when building a storage strategy: